sequethin/JournalSlurp/README.md

 This is something I could have achieved in a few lines of Python, but I needed some practice with Java.
 There are no doubt lots of mistakes and bad ideas going on in here, but give me a break, it's my first Java project!

+Busy working on other stuff - planning to pick this up again (soon... ish)